 Graham Tamblyn — Chair

-Graham Tamblyn Dip CE, FIEAust, CPEng, FAICD, RPEQ has been a resident of the Sunshine Coast since 1975.
-Since commencing work with Cardno and Davies in 1973, he has made a significant contribution to the coastal community on major urban projects involving civil infrastructure, waterways and environmental solutions.
-He is an experienced civil engineer in the urban development field with such notable projects as Kawana Waters master planned community and Twin Waters.
+Graham Tamblyn, FIEAust, CPEng, FAICD, FUDIA has been a resident of the Sunshine Coast since 1975.
+Since commencing work with Cardno and Davies Consulting Engineers in 1973, he has made a significant contribution to the coastal community on major urban projects involving civil infrastructure, waterways and environmental solutions.
+He is an experienced civil engineer in the urban development field, directing the design and construction management of such notable projects as Kawana Waters master planned community, Twin Waters, Pelican Waters, Noosa Waters and Brightwater residential communities.

-Graham served as Sunshine Coast Branch President of the Urban Development Institute of Australia (Queensland) for 6 years and has been awarded Life Membership.
+Graham served as Sunshine Coast Branch President of the Urban Development Institute of Australia (Queensland) for 6 years and in 2010 was awarded Life Membership.

-At a corporate level, Graham served as Deputy Chairman of Cardno Limited and as an Executive Director from 2004 to 2010.
-He also held various positions with the Cardno Group including Managing Director, Chairman, and Deputy Chairman.
+At a corporate level, Graham served as Deputy Chairman of Cardno Limited (ASX:CDD) from 2004 to 2010.
+Prior to this, in Cardno as a private company, from appointment as a director in 1987, he also held various positions with the Cardno Group including Managing Director, Chairman, and Deputy Chairman.

-“Throughout my career, I have recognised the importance of sustainable civil and environmental engineering which adds value to our community and our lifestyle.
-The University of the Sunshine Coast is at the forefront of this ideal, so my involvement on the Foundation Board is another way I can make a positive contribution.”
+“Throughout my career, I have recognised the importance of sustainable civil and environmental engineering which adds value to our community, our sustainability and our lifestyle.
+The University of the Sunshine Coast is at the forefront of this ideal, so my involvement on the UniSC Foundation Board is another way I can make a positive contribution.”

 Grant Ferry is a senior business and community leader with 25 years' experience working in areas of regional development, investment and commercial and community project management.